 Milk/dairy allergies and asthma

 If you have a food allergy, this can be a trigger for asthma.
-Milk happens to be one of the most common foods to be allergic to!4 Food allergies have their own set of symptoms, but if you have asthma, certain foods can also cause a flare-up or an asthma attack.
+Milk happens to be one of the most common foods to be allergic to!
+Food allergies have their own set of symptoms, but if you have asthma, certain foods can also cause a flare-up or an asthma attack.4

 If you have a milk allergy, then you might immediately feel symptoms such as itchy eyes, coughing, and a runny nose immediately after consuming a milk-based product.
-Other symptoms of a milk allergy include hives, nausea, vomiting, diarrhea, tingling in the throat, mouth, and lips.5 An allergy to milk can cause all of these symptoms, plus symptoms you experience from asthma, like bronchi constriction, shortness of breath, and wheezing.6 A food allergy, like milk, and asthma share similar symptoms (shortness of breath, coughing, wheezing) so they can easily be confused.
-It can sometimes be difficult to recognized and diagnose a food allergy if you have asthma.
+Other symptoms of a milk allergy include hives, nausea, vomiting, diarrhea, tingling in the throat, mouth, and lips.
+An allergy to milk can cause all of these symptoms, plus symptoms you experience from asthma, like bronchi constriction, shortness of breath, and wheezing.
+A food allergy, like milk, and asthma share similar symptoms (shortness of breath, coughing, wheezing) so they can easily be confused.
+It can sometimes be difficult to recognize and diagnose a food allergy if you have asthma.5,6